 Caring for your dressing – Your surgeon or nurse will likely advise you on how to look after your mastectomy bandage.
 Try not to remove the bandage or fidget with your dressing and instead wait for your follow-up visit to have it removed.

 Caring for surgical drain – Sometimes, the surgical drain is removed before you leave the hospital but sometimes it remains in place until your first follow-up appointment.
 If you are sent home with the drain inserted, you will have to empty the fluid that collects in the drain bulb a few times a day.
 Your surgeon should give you instructions on caring for the drain before you leave the hospital.

 Stitches and staples – Most surgeons these days use dissolvable stitches, so there is no need to have them removed.
 If the surgeon has used surgical stitches, this will be removed during your first follow-up visit.
-You may also arrange a breast care nurse to help take care of
+You may also arrange a breast care nurse to help take care of you post op.

 Ask for help - Ask friends, family and relatives for as much help as possible.
 As you will be resting, you will need someone to help with things like housework, meal preparation and childcare.
 Take it slow and avoid any strenuous work.